 With about 1,000 casualties, the massive fire of 1907 burned down the most part of the central city again.
 However, the city was reconstructed by people in Hakodate who had accumulated their economic strength.
-Most of the historic buildings existing in Hakodate, such as the Old Public Hall of Hakodate Ward , Old Soma Residence , Former British Consulate of Hakodate , Motomachi Roman Catholic Church , and the Hakodate Orthodox Church , were built after this fire.
+Most of the historic buildings existing in Hakodate, such as the Old Public Hall of Hakodate Ward , The Old Souma House , Former British Consulate of Hakodate , Motomachi Roman Catholic Church , and the Hakodate Orthodox Church , were built after this fire.

 In the 1934 massive fire, over 2,000 people were killed and more than half of the urban area was affected.
 The reconstruction plan was as drastic as placing firebreaks of a maximum of 55 meters in width crisscrossed the city.
 You can see that the large-scale greenbelts constitute the framework for the urban area from the top of Mt.
 Hakodate.

 8. Growing into a tourist city after World War II